 The first metric is the percentage of influent from May through October that was treated to recycled water ("unrestricted tertiary disinfected") quality.
-This is a measure of how much of the District's incoming wastewater was made available for recycling and put to beneficial reuse.
-The second metric is the percentage of recycled water created by the treatment plant that was sold to customers, instead of being used by the District.
-This is a measure of how much of the District's recycled water is being put to customer reuse.
+This is a measure of how much of NapaSan's incoming wastewater was made available for recycling and put to beneficial reuse.
+The second metric is the percentage of recycled water created by the treatment plant that was sold to customers, instead of being used by NapaSan.
+This is a measure of how much of NapaSan's recycled water is being put to customer reuse.